- Lightning fast Sass compiling with libsass, Node-sass and Grunt-sass — by Ben Frain, August 2013

 LibSass is an implementation of Sass in C/C++, designed to be easy to integrate into many different languages.
 However, as time wore on it ended up lagging behind Dart Sass in features and CSS compatibility.
 LibSass is now deprecated—new projects should use Dart Sass instead.

 LibSass is just a library.
 To run the code locally (i.e. to compile your stylesheets), you need an implementer, or "wrapper".
 There are a number of other wrappers for LibSass.
 We encourage you to write your own wrapper — the whole point of LibSass is that we want to bring Sass to many other languages, not just Ruby!

 Below are the LibSass wrappers that we’re currently aware of.
 Sometimes there are multiple wrappers per language – in those cases, we put the most recently-updated wrapper first.

-SassC (get it?) is an wrapper written in C.
+SassC (get it?) is a wrapper written in C.

 The executable will be in the bin folder.
-To run it, simply try something like:
+To run it, try something like:

 ./bin/sassc [input file] > output.css